OpenCTI-Platform/docs/docs/administration/users.md

 ## Main difference between a Service Account & a user

-- A Service Account will be considered to belong to the platform's organization to ensure it can access the data: service account when loggign in, will be considered as users of the main platform organisation, in addition of their current organization.
+- A Service Account will be considered to belong to the platform's organization to ensure it can access the data: service account when logging in, will be considered as users of the main platform organisation, in addition of their current organization.
 This will be done by manually adding **the platform org to the user's session**.
 It will not be possible to change this behavior.
-Therefore, even if you change your main platform organization, your service account will always be considered to be pat of the main platform organisation, ensuring that you do not have any issue ingesting data.
+Therefore, even if you change your main platform organization, your service account will always be considered to be part of the main platform organisation, ensuring that you do not have any issue ingesting data.
 Removing your platform org will ensure that your service account does not belong anymore to the platform organisation, unless a specific relation between the organisation and the service account has been created.
 - A Service Account will not be able to log in via Email & Password since the password of the service account will not exists in DB.
 - A service account will not be able to receive emails.